vrchat-community/vrc-oscquery-lib/getting-started.md

 }
 ```

-Well what if we also want to add services that might start up in the future?
-For that we have the `OnOscQueryServiceAdded` event.
-We can simply "subscribe" to it:
+To add services that start up in the future, you can subscribe to the `OnOscQueryServiceAdded` event:
 ```csharp
 queryService.OnOscQueryServiceAdded += (var profile) =>
 {